erroronline1/caro/readme.md

 Timesheets support changes in weekly hours and annual vacation though.
 Respective start dates and values are part of the user settings.

-For a correct calculation it is neccessary to provide values as *start-date and annual vacation/weekly hours* in the format `yyyy-mm-dd hh`.
+For a correct calculation it is neccessary to provide values as *start-date and annual vacation/weekly hours* in the ISO 8601 format `yyyy-mm-dd XX`, where `XX` stands for number of vacation days or weekly hours.
 If entering the calculation during a calendar year, actual remaining annual vacation days have to be the initial value.
 Then the full annual vacation days can be applied by adding a setting for the next year starting on January 1st.
 On exiting the calculation another setting sould be applied with the annual vacation days up to the exit date.
 An example for a three years period starting and ending in summer with 30 days of annual vacation per contract would look like:
 ```
-2023-07-01 15
+2023-07-01; 15
-2024-01-01 30
+2024-01-01; 30
-2026-01-01 15
+2026-01-01; 15
 ```
-Weekly hours look similar like `2023-07-01 39,5` with allowed decimal values.
+Weekly hours look similar like `2023-07-01; 39.5` with allowed decimal values and comma or period as delimiter.
+The separator between date and value is freely choosable except numbers.

 Exports are ordered by user name with exporting user coming first regardless, for convenience.